 Brisbane's urban forest

-Brisbane’s urban forest includes all trees and other vegetation, on public and private land, that grows in the wider Brisbane region.
-The trees that make up Brisbane's urban forest create much of our subtropical landscape character and biodiversity.
+Brisbane’s urban forest includes all trees and other vegetation, on public and private land.
+The trees that make up Brisbane's urban forest contribute to our subtropical landscape character and biodiversity.

-Brisbane City Council has achieved the goal to plant two million trees by 2012.
-Future goals to enhance and sustain our urban forest are to:
+Future goals and targets to enhance and sustain our urban forest are to:

-- increase tree shade cover to the city's bikeways and footpaths
+- increase tree shade cover to 50% for footpaths and bikeways in residential areas by 2031

 Brisbane’s urban forest facts

-- Brisbane's tree canopy cover is greater than 50% across the 1338 square kilometre Brisbane local government area.
+- Brisbane's tree canopy cover is 44% across the 1338 square kilometre Brisbane local government area.

 - Across the residential suburbs, 39% of tree canopy cover is growing in public parks.